Aerial view of Grace Bay in the Turks and Caicos

 Venetian Road

 Venetian Road is a long and winding route that follows along the Turtle Tail peninsula.
-In common usage, the term often refers to the community found off the beginning inland sections of the road, which is primarily residential, with two small resorts, and a school.
+Commonly, the name refers to the community found off the beginning inland sections of the road, which is primarily residential with two small resorts and a school.
 As the road continues out to Turtle Tail and past Flamingo Lake, development transitions to upscale homes and vacation villas.

 Malcolm’s Road Beach

 Beautiful and remote, Malcolm’s Road Beach offers much to explore.
-Due to being close to the edge of the Caicos Islands plateau and the deeper water, this beach occasionally experiences breaking surf directly off the coast, and has a bit more of a rugged appearance than the other beaches on the island.
+Due to being close to the edge of the Caicos Islands plateau and the deeper water, this beach occasionally experiences breaking surf directly off the coast and has more of a rugged appearance than the other beaches on the island.
 The adventurous can find great snorkeling here.

 Heaving Down Rock

-Heaving Down Rock is the far eastern side of Providenciales.
-This region is home to a marina, the landing point for the North Caicos Ferry, the Bird Rock hiking trail, and the abandoned Caicos Conch Farm.
+Heaving Down Rock is on the far eastern side of Providenciales.
+This region is home to a marina, the landing point for the North Caicos ferry, the Bird Rock hiking trail, and the abandoned Caicos Conch Farm.

 Richmond Hills